jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

 Hello!
 I am Jérémie Boudreault, a PhD student-researcher at the National institute of scientific research of Quebec (INRS), Canada.

-My research focuses on modelling the health, economic and environmental impacts of various climate hazards such as extreme heat and flooding.
+My research focuses on modelling the health, economic and environmental impacts of climate hazards such as extreme heat and flooding.
 To that end, I leverage both novel statistical models and AI/machine learning approaches.
-Prior to starting my PhD, I worked for several years as a research scientist in climate risk.
-My current and past research projects are available [here](https://jeremieboudreault.github.io/projects/).
+Prior to my PhD, I worked for several years as a research scientist in climate risk modelling.
+My current and past projects are available [here](https://jeremieboudreault.github.io/projects/).

 > 🔥 **Hiring:**  I am currently looking for students to join our team for a summer internship or to pursue a master degree in climate, health and data science.
 More informations available in the links below :
 > - [Summer internships for undergraduate student](https://inrs.ca/les-etudes/stages-et-postdoctorats/repertoire-des-stages-en-recherche/stage-sur-les-impacts-sanitaires-et-economiques-des-aleas-climatiques-au-quebec/)